CedyrLabs/DroneCAN/README.md

 DroneCAN operates as a **democratic network**, where each node shares equal communication rights, eliminating the dependency on a central master node.
 This approach distributes authority across the entire network, reducing the risk of a single point of failure and improving overall stability.

-DroneCAN also support the use of up to 3 redundant busses.
-This feature allows mission critical nodes to be connected to their own backup communication busses in case of failures on the main bus. **Note that all nodes must be be connected to the main bus**, but only the nodes that the user requires to redundany for need to be connected to the redundant bus lines.
+DroneCAN also support the use of up to 3 redundant buses.
+This feature allows mission critical nodes to be connected to their own backup communication buses in case of failures on the main bus. **Note that all nodes must be be connected to the main bus**, but only the nodes that the user requires to redundancy for need to be connected to the redundant bus lines.
 It is also possible to connect all nodes to all bus channels to enable redundancy for all nodes in the network.

 ```mermaid
 classDiagram